btoksoez/minishell/README.md

 Minishell follows a typical shell execution flow:

 Lexer: Tokenizes input commands into meaningful components.
-Parser: Parses tokens to create a command structure.
+Parser: Parses tokens to create a binary syntax tree (BST).
 Expander: Handles expansions, such as environment variables and quotes.
-Executor: Executes commands, handling built-ins and external programs.
+Executor: Executes commands, handling built-ins and external programs by going through the tree.

 This project taught us valuable lessons in parsing, memory management, and system calls.
 By recreating bash, we gained a deeper understanding of how shells interact with the operating system and manage user commands effectively.

-Built together with @AndrePortfolio
+Built with love together with [@AndrePortfolio](https://github.com/AndrePortfolio)